 - Several characters in Injustice: Gods Among Us have multiple fighting styles.
 Wonder Woman switches between using her whip and a Sword and shield, while Nightwing uses escrima sticks which can combine into a staff.

 - Squigly from Skullgirls has a rather unique twist on this concept.
 All of her ground specials are based off of one of two stances, the dragon stance, and the whip stance.
 Holding the button while performing the special, however, allows Squigly to stay in the stance.
-Doing so charges up her moves, and after a while makes all of the moves in that stance a Level 2 variant, giving it more unique properties as well as more combo opportunities.
-In addition, she can actually end her stances extremely quickly if the button is merely tapped, allowing her to continue her combos via Lag Cancel.
+Doing so alters her movement charges up her moves, and after a while makes the next move used from that stance a Level 2 variant, giving it more unique and powerful properties as well as more combo opportunities.
+In addition, she can actually end her stances extremely quickly if another button is tapped while she's in the stance, allowing her to continue her combos via Lag Cancel.
 Having a Level 2 stance allows her to end the stances even quicker to offer even more unique combos.

-- In Hopeless Masquerade, characters have religions.
+- In Hopeless Masquerade, characters have religions which affect the properties of most of their attacks.
 There's Buddhism, which greatly prefers short-range and melee attacks, Taoism, which prefers low-spread, fast-moving projectiles, and Shinto, which prefers high-spread and homing projectiles.
 There is also Atheism, which is merely a middle ground between each of the faiths.

-- Hata no Kokoro also has the ability to change religions at will with any of her skills.
+- Hata no Kokoro is the only one who can change religions in battle with her skills.
 One of her spell cards can change the opponent's religion.

 First Person Shooter

-- Various games in the Dark Forces Saga allow the player to switch between between 3 different lightsaber styles (light, medium, heavy.)
+- Various games in the Dark Forces Saga allow the player to switch between between three different lightsaber styles (light, medium, and heavy).
 Enemies with lightsabers also use one of the three styles, and are Color-Coded for Your Convenience.